kyma-project/kyma/docs/rafter/03-04-minio-gateway.md

 ![](./assets/minio-gateway.svg)

->**TIP:** Every cloud provider offers a different payment policy for storing buckets.
-To avoid unexpected costs, verify the payment policy with the given provider before you start using Gateway mode.
-To reduce the costs in general, always try to limit the number of buckets and create them for groups and domains rather than separate assets.
+>**TIP:** Using Gateway mode may generate additional costs for storing buckets, assets, or traffic in general.
+To avoid them, verify the payment policy with the given provider before you switch to Gateway mode.

 See [this tutorial](#tutorials-set-minio-to-gateway-mode) to learn how to set MinIO to Google Cloud Storage Gateway mode.